February 6, 2022

 Verses 8 to the first part of 10.
 Jesus' demonstration of his holiness provokes the appropriate response from Simon Peter: (1) he falls on his knees - which was the customary gesture of honour shown to a superior; and (2) he asks Jesus to leave Simon's unholy personal space and unholy work space (the boat).

 However, as always, Jesus is not interested in doing things simply for the purpose of amazing people.
 Jesus is not in the entertainment industry.
 He is in the proclaiming the good news of the kingdom of God industry.
-And the time has come to shift from only teaching to crowds who go home, to also teaching to disciples who follow.
+And the time has come to shift from teaching to crowds who go home, to teaching to disciples who follow.

 Verse 11.
 Malina and Rohrbaugh comment (pages 245-246):